LaneGarner/coffee-time/README.md

 Enter coffee time!
 Get your recipe just right and never forget your next pour again thanks to built in timers and alarms.

-Recipes include chemex, aeropress, french press, and even tea.
+Recipes include chemex, aeropress, and french press.

 (This app is still in active development and is subject to change at any time)